 Including your HVAC system in your preventive maintenance checklist will save you a lot of money.
 Repairs and replacements can cost upwards of $10,000.
 This can greatly inflate your annual repair budget.
 Regular cleaning and maintenance allow you to detect issues earlier, thus eliminating the need for costly repairs.

 Electricians highly recommend annual inspections of switches, breaker boxes, batteries, wires, outlets, and all other electrical components.
 Property maintenance services should check for signs of deterioration, cracks, or corrosion.
 Vent grilles, electrical storage areas, and circuit boxes should also be free of dust and debris.
 Proper maintenance will eliminate potential safety risks and costly repairs in the future.

-Light fixtures should be inspected at regular intervals.
+Inspect light fixtures at regular intervals.
 Check if all the lights are working.
 If there are burned out bulbs, you should replace them as soon as possible.
 It’s also good to have a group relamping schedule for a more efficient building maintenance process.

 Preventive maintenance should check if lights, gaskets, cables, screws, and other hardware are properly installed.
 Make sure that lights have the same color temperature.
 You should also ensure that lamps and lens surfaces are dusted and cleaned for better performance.

 Fire safety equipment is an important part of your commercial property maintenance checklist.
 Not only are they essential for building maintenance, but having fire safety equipment is also a legal requirement for any establishment.
 Make sure that your smoke alarms, sprinklers, fire extinguishers, and carbon monoxide alarms are all working properly.
 You should also have fully-stocked first aid kits located throughout your property.

 Commercial properties should be up to date when it comes to fire and life-safety systems.
 This not only protects your property but also the people that work or live there.
 Non-adherence to the law can lead to massive fines and penalties.